varunmaitreya/Tutorials/Tutorials/3_Development_Guide/1_EScript/5_MinSG/5_Evaluation/1_Image_Compare/Image_Compare.md

 ### Store results to disk
 We will store the results as CSV file.
 So it can be processed by tools like Excel.
-Therfore we create a _DataTable_ that contains of two columns.
+Therefore we create a _DataTable_ that contains of two columns.
 We apply the name of the first row by passing it in the constructor call.
 Than we add another column and add our values to it.
 Next up we store the data table to a file.